bumptech/nitro/docs/nitro.md

 Nitro supports two protocols, "tcp" and "inproc".

-TCP locations must be given as "<IPv4>:<port>" specifications.
-Nitro does not currently do
+TCP locations must be given as "<host>:<port>" specifications.
+Host can either be a hostname or an IPv4 address
-DNS resolutions, so you'll need to resolve names at a higher level before creating sockets.
-Nitro also does not currently support IPv6.
+(Nitro does does not currently support IPv6).

 Inproc locations can be any arbitrary string, but by convention it should be a reasonable